 The committee that has helped families with these luncheons has dwindled over the years and is being reorganized.
 Although this committee will not be preparing the food, they will be available to serve, help with the organization, set up and clean up when there is a request from the family.
 Church members are willing to donate homemade desserts for the luncheons when requested.
 Families may bring in their own food, contract with a local caterer or order trays to be made up by local stores or vendors.

 We have 2 needs - people willing to serve on this committee and people willing to make desserts when contacted.
 If you have not already signed up and would be interested in helping in either capacity, please contact Rachel Mock at (717)949-3813 or Nancy Deiter at (717)866-4665.

-NO SWEET SECOND SUNDAY FOR JULY
+NO SWEET SECOND SUNDAY

 In case of bad weather, please listen to WLBR 1270AM for notices of cancellation of church services.
 Channel 8 will only show church cancellations if there is a major snowstorm on a Saturday, but you can check online at WGAL.com which has a less restrictive posting for church services than the on-air part of their operation.